IH Certificate in Teaching English

 - Those with no prior experience in teaching

 - People that have done some teaching but got no formal qualifications

 - Teachers that have taught other subjects, but not a foreign language

 The IHC focuses on the planning and execution of lessons through teaching practice, written assignments and group discussions, all of which are observed by experienced tutors, online and face-to-face, who provide helpful feedback and encourage continuous self-evaluation.

 Areas covered include: lesson preparation and the selection of teaching materials, classroom management skills, student motivation, language awareness and identification of common learning problems.

 Structure and assessment

-The course is run online, with a face-to-face teaching practise component.
+The course is run online, with a face-to-face teaching practice component.
 There are 14 compulsory modules, plus further optional modules towards the end of the course.
-Candidates are assessed on three main areas: coursework, written assignments and teaching practise.
-They are expected to complete a minimum of 6 hours teaching practise throughout the course eg. 8 x 40 minute lessons with two different levels.
+Candidates are assessed in three main areas: coursework, written assignments and teaching practice.
+They are expected to complete a minimum of 6 hours teaching practice throughout the course eg. 8 x 40-minute lessons with two different levels.

-The course is taught by qualified, experienced tutors who hold an online tutoring qualification.
+The course is taught by qualified, experienced tutors who hold online tutoring qualifications.
 Suitably qualified local tutors conduct the observations and the final portfolio is moderated by the IH Assessment Unit.

 The course consists of 120 hours of input and a minimum of 80 hours of homework and reading tasks.